-All works that have published in print or on the Internet, including self-published works, as well as works that have been broadcast or delivered in front of a public audience, are considered previously published and are therefore not eligible for the competition.
+All works that have published or broadcast are considered not eligible for the competition.

 Candidates warrant they have created the work they are submitting and that they own all rights to it.
 Candidates will indemnify and hold CBC/Radio-Canada, Spafax Canada Inc., Banff Centre and Canada Council for the Arts and their affiliates, harmless from and against any and all loss, damage, costs and other expense arising out of claims, whatever their nature, resulting directly or indirectly from breach of this warranty.